Identifying unemployment scams

 - Monitor your financial accounts, billing statements and credit reports for suspicious activity.

-- It is always a good idea to be wary of solicitors asking for your personal information online or by phone.
+- It is always a good idea to be wary of solicitors asking for your personal information online, by phone and text.
 ESD will ask you for information through official correspondence and through your ESD eServices account.
 If we call you, you can ask the agents to identify themselves.
 You can also ask the agent to send you a message through eServices to verify that they are with ESD.
 If you are unsure about what’s being asked over the phone, hang up and send the requested information through eServices.

 - Some have suggested that people create an eServices account — even if they don’t need one — to prevent someone else from creating an account with their name.
 You can do that, but we don’t know if it will help prevent fraud.
 So, we neither recommend nor discourage it.

-Phishing email that appears to come from US DOL (Updated: October 28, 2020)
+Phishing email that appears to come from U.S. Department of Labor